MARY AND MEGANs TV TROPES

 Cloning Blues: Eve is utterly enraged with The 7th Attempt and Warren Norrington for not even giving her a chance to develop, as she was the alleged "imperfect" 6th attempt that was rejected before the conception of The Eye.
 Medea is the target of most of her rage, though.

 Artificial Family Member: Eve's rage is fueled by the knowledge that she is the clone of Kiara's twin sister, Emma Norrington Jr., making her feel like a distorted reflection of what should have been.
-Medea, on the other hand, is a clone of Kiara herself and tries to appeal to their shared genetic connection as a means of reconciliation.
+Meanwhile, Medea, who is a clone of Kiara, attempts to mend their strained relationship by appealing to their shared genetic bond.
 However, Eve's thirst for vengeance consumes her so completely that she cannot see beyond the pain and betrayal she feels towards the Eye, rendering any hope of reconciliation futile.

 Clone Degeneration: Medea's heart started pounding as she uncovered the truth that "Hollow" was none other than Eve, the sixth experiment in Warren's project.
 Her face, hidden behind the mask she had just destroyed, was now revealed to be a damaged and decaying copy of Medea's own face, a result of the clone's gradual deterioration.